 Pirates Adventure Show

-This dinner show is amazing for all the family, with its acrobatics and dancing it promises to keep the children quiet.
+This dinner show is amazing for all the family and one of the most popular Majorca attractions.
+With amazing acrobatics and dancing, it promises to keep the children quiet.
 You can book Pirates Mutiny without dinner and there is also an over 18’s show called Pirates Reloaded, so be careful to book the right one.
 Beer, sangria and soft drinks are free throughout the evening with both Pirates Adventure and Pirates Mutiny.

 Top tip – if you like their Facebook page they often have money off voucher codes and extra discounts.